Rust - Control Flow

 Rust provides several control flow statements to manage the flow of your program, allowing for branching,

 looping, and pattern matching.
-These statements include if
+These statements include if, else, match,

 Basic if